 - Samurai: See ninja.

 - Shaman: I can’t decide if the shaman deserves to be a class.
-It could be a druid or witch subclass, or an archetype that picks from druid and shaman class features.
+It could be a druid or witch subclass, or an archetype that picks from druid and witch class features.
 Maybe if the class was more popular, but I suspect it was in the bottom half of the hybrid classes in terms of how often one showed up at a table.

 - Shifter: 1e’s last base class.
 It approached the finish with fanfare, but flopped when it crossed the line.
 Those adamant fans who wanted the concept delivered in 1e (Perram counting himself among them) rejected the 1e shifter quicker than most.
 There’s a built-in fanbase waiting for the class to finally deliver on the concept’s promise.
 The 1e shifter never got playtested.
 It would be nice for a 2e shifter to make up for that.
 Plus, Secrets of the Wilds is a valid guess for the next hardcover.